joshpasqualetto/sparkle-aws-demo/README.md

 `bundle exec sfn serverspec demoapp -f demoapp`

 ### Developmental tests (Rubocop, Foodcritic, Test kitchen)
-The provided tests useful during development are rubocop, food critic and test kitchen.
-If you would like to use test kitchen please see [Using this code (Locally)](#Using-this-code-(Locally)) rubocop provides ruby lint checking and foodcritic applies best practice tests against the single cookbook we have.
+The provided tests that are useful during development are rubocop, food critic and test kitchen.
+If you would like to use test kitchen please see [Using this code (Locally)](#using-this-code-locally) rubocop provides ruby lint checking and foodcritic applies best practice tests against the single cookbook we have.

 `bundle exec rubocop -D --format offenses --format progress --fail-level W` will run rubocops in the repo